-I started signing up for alternative health courses.
+I started signing up for alternative-medicine health courses.
 I experimented with new diets.
-I went beyond the conventional health and diet recommendations.
+I went beyond conventional health and diet recommendations.

-After I did that, I started changing what I ate, how I trained, how I viewed health. .
-I started eating foods that I used to think were 'unhealthy' while avoiding foods that I thought were healthy...
+After I did that, I started changing what I ate, how I trained and how I viewed health.
+I started eating foods that I used to think were 'unhealthy' while avoiding foods that I once thought were healthy.

-I ate saturated fat, lots of it.
+I now ate saturated fat, lots of it.
 And I covered it in salt.
-I now know that that these foods aren't going to cause me any health issues (you can read more in my article 9 Reasons Why Your Doctor Is Wrong About Fat)
+I now know that these foods aren't going to cause me any health issues.

-Within a few weeks I noticed change, I was feeling more energetic, my libido increasing, and my body fat levels dropped.
+Within a few weeks, I noticed the change, I was feeling more energetic, my libido increased and my body-fat levels dropped.

-It's when I realised that our food was more than energy.
-It was nourishment.
-It changed our biology.
+I discovered that our food is more than just energy.
+It is nourishment.
+It changes our biology.

-I continued to read, to experiment, to listen and started talking to other health 'gurus'
+I continued to read, to experiment and to listen.
+I started talking to other 'health gurus'.

-I learned the power of hormones.
-And how Our hormones are the true drivers of how we look and feel
+I learned about the power of hormones.
+I discovered that our hormones are the true drivers of how we look and feel.

-I learnt To use natural methods to correct hormonal imbalances.
+I learned to use natural methods to correct hormonal imbalances.
 I knew I was on to something.

-I realised how the body want’s to be healthy.
+I realized that the body wants to be healthy.
 It wants to have energy, a strong libido and look sexually attractive.

-Our body naturally desires a high metabolism, it wants to be agile, slim and strong.
-Free of aches and pains.
-Free from disease.
+Our body naturally desires a high metabolism.
+It wants to be agile, slim and strong.
+It tries to be free of aches, pains and disease.

-I realised that the body was like a garden.
+I realized that the body is like a garden.
 Plants want to grow, to thrive, to produce fruits and reproduce.
-Plants don’t want to suffer with poor growth, to succumb to disease and illness, and most importantly, a plant doesn’t want to die without reproducing.
+Plants don’t want to suffer from poor growth, to succumb to disease and illness, and most importantly, a plant doesn’t want to die without reproducing.

-With this new outlook on health, I realised all I had to do to improve my health was to work with the body.
-To provide it with the resources it needed.
+With this new outlook on health, I realized that all I had to do to improve my health was to work with the body and provide it with the resources it needed.

 Give the body what it needs and let it take care of the rest.
-Just how a gardener works with the plants - protecting them from frosts and fertilising them when they’re lacking nutrients.
+It's just like how a gardener works with the plants—protecting them from frost and fertilizing them when they’re lacking nutrients.

 My view of health was no longer limited to calories and exercise.

-I now know that consuming calories for fat loss is a fools way to lose weight (you can read more in my article The Problem With Counting Calories For Fat Loss.
+I now know that counting calories hoping for fat loss had been a fool's way to lose weight.
+(You can read more in my article The Problem With Counting Calories For Fat Loss.)

-I learnt how our health adapted to food we eat, the activity we did and the environment we lived in.
+I learned how our health adapted to the food we eat, the activity we did and the environment we lived in.

-All this knew knowledge was amazing, life changing, profound.
+All this new knowledge was amazing, life-changing and profound.

 But there was a problem.

-I had learnt & changed so much - not only was I healthier, happier, while looking and feeling better than ever, I had a big problem.
+I had learned and changed so much—not only was I healthier, happier, but I was looking and feeling better than ever.
+Yet I had a big problem.

 My diet, training and lifestyle had drastically changed.
-I went from being the health nut to the health nutter - I was doing the opposite of what conventional wisdom believed (you can read my article Why We Need To Be Weirdos To Be Healthy for more on this topic)
+I went from being the health nut to the health nutter because I was doing the opposite of what conventional wisdom believed.
+You can read my article Why We Need To Be Weirdos To Be Healthy for more on this topic.

 I was spending less time exercising, yet looking and feeling better than ever.

-My new approach to health and wellness worked remarkably well....
-But I was torn - I had studied conventional health and diet.
-I had spent the thousands of dollars, done the exams and received the offical government approved certificates....
-But now what I was doing was the polar opposite to these prior teachings…
+My new approach to health and wellness worked remarkably well, but I was torn.
+I had studied conventional health and diet.
+I had spent thousands of dollars, done the exams and received the official government-approved certificates.
+But now, what I was doing was the polar opposite to these prior teachings.